-Charles Bearden has been a practicing PA for over 46 years.
-He has the distinction of being the longest practicing organ recovery/transplant coordinator in the United States with 42 years of coordinating over 2500 heart, lung, liver, kidney, pancreas, and intestinal organ transplants.
-Mr. Bearden is currently the Senior Organ Transplant Coordinator for Clinical Consulting Associates.
+Charles Bearden has been a practicing Physician Assistant for over 50 years.
+He has the distinction of being the longest practicing organ recovery/transplant coordinator in the United States with 45 years of coordinating over 2500 heart, lung. liver, kidney, pancreas and intestinal transplants.
+Mr. Bearden is currently the Senior Transplant Coordinator and an Advisory Board Member for Clinical Consulting Associates.

-Mr. Bearden’s first position after graduating from PA school was with a private family practice in Dunwoody, GA.
-He then moved to a neurosurgery practice in Atlanta.
-Mr. Bearden worked as a criminal investigator and regulatory agent for the Georgia State Board of Medical Examiners from 1977-1978, until he found his true calling as one of the first organ recovery and transplant coordinators with DCI Donor Services.
-He co-founded and co-directed the first Organ Bank in Atlanta and remained with the Atlanta branch of DCI until 1988 when he relocated to their Chattanooga, TN, office.
-Mr. Bearden remained with DCI Donor Services until 2003 when he accepted a position as a Traveling Organ Recovery Coordinator with Clinical Consulting Associates (CCA).
-In 2008, Mr. Bearden became one of the first Virtual Organ Transplant Coordinators in the country for CCA and he continues his work today.
-He has been certified by the American Board of Transplant Coordination for 30 years.
-He is widely considered a pioneer in his field and a pioneer first generation PA.
+Mr. Bearden’s first position after graduating and being the the first cohort of PAs licensed in GA, was in a private Family Practice in Dunwoody, GA.
+He then moved to a Neurosurgery practice in Atlanta.
+Mr. Bearden worked as a Criminal Investigator and Regulatory Agent after graduating from the GA Police Academy for the Governor, President Jimmy Carter and the Georgia State Board of Medical Examiners from 1977-1978, until he found his true calling as one of the first organ recovery and transplant coordinators in the emerging field of organ transplantation.
+He co-founded and clinically directed the first organ bank established in Atlanta in 1978 and led that organization to national prominence in the first years of heart, lung and liver transplantation, providing these organs for many historic first transplants.
+In 1988 he relocated to Chattanooga, TN. and helped establish a new Kidney Transplant Program at Erlanger Health System.
+In 2003 he joined Clinical Consulting Associates and is currently the Senior Transplant Coordinator and serves on the Advisory Board.
+He has been certified by the American Board of Transplant Coordination for 35 years.
+Mr. Bearden is widely considered a pioneer in the field of Transplantation and a pioneer first generation Physician Assistant.

 Acknowledgments: This biography was written by Michelle Schabowski with assistance from Charles Bearden and Alfred Sadler Jr. and was submitted to the Society in July 2019.
+It was updated in 2022.
 The photographs are courtesy of Mr. Bearden.